Christianity Clarifications (just looking at the facts)

 - https://gem.cbc.ca/the-search-manufacturing-belief

-- Filmmaker Patrick Payne reflects on spirituality and awe, first as a teenager at a Catholic retreat weekend in 1975, and
+- Filmmaker Patrick Payne reflects on spirituality and awe, first as a teenager at a Catholic retreat weekend in 1975, and then again more than 40 years later.

-- suggested alternate title: how the catholic cult of Cursillo
+- suggested alternate title: how the catholic cult of Cursillo morphs into Christian

-morphs into Christian youth retreat now practiced by Catholics and Protestants.
+youth retreat now practiced by Catholics and Protestants.

 - from the final frames: